-Support for families experiencing or at risk to experience emotional, behavioral, or mental health challenges.
+Support families and children where a child or youth, age 0-22, is experiencing or at risk to experience emotional, behavioral, or mental health challenges.
 800-639-6071

 Vermont Legal Aid: Disability Law Project

 Provides counsel and advice, brief service, and full representation to eligible clients and their family members.
 800-889-2047